pingcap/docs/dev/reference/tispark/overview.md

 ## Upgrade from TiDB-2.x to TiDB-3.x

-When upgrading from TiDB-2.x to TiDB-3.x,
+When upgrading from TiDB-2.x to TiDB-3.x, check the following items:

-+ make sure that you are using at least TiSpark-2.1.2 (TiSpark-2.1.5 is highly recommended);
++ You are using TiSpark v2.1.2 or later.
+TiSpark-2.1.8 is highly recommended;
-+ `tidbMapDatabase` is deprecated after TiSpark-2.x, make sure that you are not using it.
++ You are not using `tidbMapDatabase`, which is deprecated after TiSpark-2.x.

+## Example Programs

+Some [sample programs](https://github.com/pingcap/tispark-test/tree/master/tispark-examples) are available for TiSpark.
+You can run them locally or on a cluster following the document.

 ## How to test TiSpark